ibm-cloud-docs/watsonxdata/data_stream.md

 - Eliminate data copying and ETL complexity: Remove the need for custom data pipelines and transformation jobs
 - Use familiar SQL interfaces: Query remote lakehouse data using standard SQL through Spark or Presto engines
 - Leverage open table formats: Work with industry-standard formats like Apache Iceberg and Delta Lake
-- Maintain data governance: Apply watsonx.data's security and governance policies to remote
+- Maintain data governance: Apply {{site.data.keyword.lakehouse_short}} security and governance policies to remote
 - Scale independently: Separate storage and compute for flexible scaling and cost optimization
 - Preserve data lineage: Track data from source to analytics with built-in metadata management